 i.e. What to do when the kids have had enough of crafts, quilts, and Amish

 Once you’ve petted the farm animals, ridden a wagon past the exotic animals, and tasted enough cheese to to make the French jealous, your kids may be sick of Holmes County.
-While Amish Country has gotten more family-friendly in the past 10+ years, the kids may get anxious for more than primitive decor and baked goods.
+While Amish Country has gotten more family-friendly in the past 10+ years, children may get anxious for more than primitive decor and baked goods.

 1. Secrest Aboretum, Wooster, OH